 What is the Extended Essay?

 The Extended Essay ( ‘EE’), together with CAS and TOK, is a core component of the International Baccalaureate Diploma Programme.
 It is mandatory for all students, regardless of the subjects they are taking.
-The aim of the EE is to provide students with the opportunity to research a topic of their interest, and showcase their knowledge and reading beyond the classroom syllabus.
+The aim of the EE is to provide students with the opportunity to research a topic of their interest.
+It is also an opportunity for students to showcase their knowledge and reading beyond the classroom syllabus.
 During the EE students will acquire some of the essential skills for researching and writing university theses.

 Students usually start their essay in the second term of the first year of their IB Diploma Programme, around January time.
 They will need a supervisor (one of the teachers at their school).
 They will meet regularly with them to help structure their research questions and guide them in writing the paper.
 The programme allows for one draft to be handed in to the supervisor for feedback.
 The second version is the final version.
 The Essay should be no longer than 4000 words, with a short viva voce at the end.
 The process takes around a year.

 Approaching the IB Extended Essay